CBrezzy46/WHSTechNotes/journal.md

  1. No, I don’t enjoy football because it doesn’t really interest me.
 2. No, I didn’t watch it.
 3. I didn’t watch it, so I don’t have an opinion.

+# Febuary 23, 2026
+The most important technology used in the 2026 Winter Olympics was wearable sensors because they had the biggest impact on athlete safety and performance.
+In sports like skiing and snowboarding, athletes wore sensors in their suits and helmets.
+These tracked heart rate, temperature, speed, and impact force.
+Coaches and medical teams used this data to spot fatigue or injury risks.
+If an athlete crashed, the sensors sent alerts with their location and the strength of the impact.
+This technology made the sports safer and more precise.
+Athletes could perform at their best while being monitored for safety.
+It also helped teams plan better training and recovery.
+However, some worried that sharing too much data could give certain teams an unfair advantage or invade athletes’ privacy.
+There should be limits on how much technology athletes can use.
+Technology should support fairness and safety, but not replace human skill and effort.